Nigeria suspends anti-graft central bank governor

 "Lamido Sanusi's tenure has been characterised by various acts of financial recklessness ... inconsistent with the administration's vision of a Central Bank propelled by the core values of focused economic management," Abati said.

-He later said Sanusi had failed to comply with procurement procedures in managing the central bank's budget and had unlawfully spent money on projects outside his mandate.
+He later said Sanusi had failed to comply with procurement procedures in managing the central bank's budget and unlawfully spent money on projects outside his mandate, but did not give further details.

 Sanusi was not immediately available for comment on those allegations.